True-North-Intelligent-Algorithms/intro-to-data-analysis/docs/70_Machine_Learning/80_Assignment.md

 2. A class takes a test and the entire class does horrible.
 The prof gives them a second chance.
 The next week   a) The prof gives them the exact same test over again, same questions, same answers.
 The students do well this time.
 Have they really learned anything?  b) Alternatively the prof give them a slightly different test on the same material.
 Different questions but on the same concepts.
 The students do well this time.
 Have they learned anything?   c) Explain how this anecdote relates to the concept of 'self prediction'   See [this video](https://www.youtube.com/watch?v=5fxB3XPY0CU) for hints.
 (1 point)

-3. In KNIME what node can be used to divide data into training and testing sets?
+3. In Python how do we divide data into training and testing sets?
 (1 point)

 4. Explain what overfitting is. (the [video](https://www.youtube.com/watch?v=5fxB3XPY0CU) referenced in part 2 may also be useful here)  (1 point)

-5. Make a scatter plot of some of the indian-diabetes data using distinct types of points (for example distinct colors) for each class (use KNIME or Python).
+5. Make a scatter plot of some of the indian-diabetes data using distinct types of points (for example distinct colors) for each class.
 Find two features (columns) that visually do a good job of separating the data - 2 points.
-Submit screen shot.
+Submit screen shot.   (use KNIME or Python)

-6. Describe K-Nearest Neighbor algorithm in words (submit  word doc or e-mail) -1 points
+6. Describe K-Nearest Neighbor algorithm in words.
+Also take the notebook 38_KNearest_dating.ipynb and add documentation (markdown) cells to explain what each python cell is doing.
+You can also add python comments in the python cells to make each step clearer.  (submit  word doc or e-mail) and  -1 points

-7. Perform classification with KNIME k-nearest neighbors and KNIME Naive Bayes algorithm on the dating dataset and titanic dataset remember to divide into training and testing (use the partitioner) - 4 points
+7. Perform classification with scikit-learn k-nearest neighbors and scikit-learn Naive Bayes algorithm on the dating dataset and titanic dataset remember to divide into training and testing - 4 points

 	For the dating dataset “did_she_like” is the class.
 		Report accuracy of the algorithm